Success of Your Dog Vs Performance Requirements

 Tell someone to practice toss and fetch with 2 discs and the immediate refutation is that “But Toss and Fetch is only done with 1 disc.”
 Tell them to wait and freeshape a drop (allow the dog to drop it on their own without a cue) and the response will be,”But We only have 1 Minute!”
 Tell them to cue a drop on the way back and they really have problems,”But the dog has to bring it to me.”
 Tell someone to do a live drill using 30 discs and they say,”But I can only use 10 in my routine!”.
 And on and on.

-A Successful Dog Is Your Solution
+A Successful Dog Is the Solution

-The performance requirements of your end product and your finalized behavior are often distractions.
+The performance requirements of the end product and the finalized behavior are often distractions.
 Tear the behavior apart.
 Find out where the problem is.
-Figure out a way to make your dog do it successfully.
-Great performances can’t happen without tons of success and solid understanding.
+Figure out a way to isolate the trouble and make the dog achieve the criteria successfully.
+Great performances cannot happen reliably without a history of success and solid understanding.